Supercobra27/CMPE458/README.md

     - [ ] Conditional Statements
     - [ ] WhileLoop Statements
     - [ ] RepeatUntilLoop Statements
+- [ ] proper validation of parser would be done as follows:
+    - store a list of tokens, for one of each TokenType with correct lexemes.
+    - create a valid parse tree using the grammar rules
+    - convert the parse tree to a stream of tokens
+    - parse the stream of tokens to build a parse tree
+    - check that the two parse trees match.
 - [x] address all C compiler warnings/errors (they are all just -Wunused-function warnings for enum to const char* switch case functions)
 - [ ] Write up documentation
     - [ ] Grammar